For best experience please turn on javascript and use a modern browser!

 15:30 -17:00

-Almost everywhere in the world, the super-rich have become very much richer in the past five decades.
+Almost everywhere in the world, the super-rich have become much richer over the past five decades.

-It is intuitive to think that this may be bad for the quality of democracy, but we still know very little about the relationship between the rise of the super-rich and the decline of democracies.
+It is intuitive to think that this may be harmful to the quality of democracy, yet we still know surprisingly little about the relationship between the rise of the super-rich and the decline of democratic institutions.

 Are the super-rich undermining democracy?
 What forms does their political influence take, and how might democratic institutions defend themselves?

-In this double lecture, Marlies Glasius and Ward Berenschot examine the political influence of the super-rich with examples from the United States, India, Indonesia, Russia and western Europe.
+In this lecture, Marlies Glasius and Ward Berenschot jointly explored the political influence of the super-rich through examples from the United States, India, Indonesia, Russia, and Western Europe.

-They map the causal mechanisms linking the concentration of wealth and the erosion of democratic institutions, and draw out the implications for the defense of democracy.
+Combining their perspectives, they examined the mechanisms linking the concentration of wealth to the erosion of democratic institutions, and reflected on what this means for the future and defense of democracy.

 About the speakers